Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Source: My need to reduce garbage

 For those of us who do not crochet, use yarn or baby ribbon, knotted on either side of the holes.
 And how about shapes for other holidays?
-Any simple shape would work- shamrocks, bells, stars, eggs, pumpkins, witch hats etc. They could have designs drawn on them with markers.
+Any simple shape would work- shamrocks, bells, stars, eggs, pumpkins, witch hats etc.

 I really like the idea of yarn or ribbon knotted!
 Also if you didn't have a use for the garland.
 You could simply loop thread, cord or fishing line through a small hole to hang them individually!
 Thanks!